Germinari1/DS-PlusPlus/README.md

 # DS-PlusPlus
 A collection of custom-implemented data structures in C++.
 The data structures in this repository were created from scratch and first implemented for learning purposes.
-It is also relevant to mention that these data structures are continually being improved, revised, and refactored.
-That is another reason why contributions to this project are highly encouraged.

 ## Features
 This repository contains the following data structures: